input-output-hk/engineering/blog/2023-01-25-hs-bindgen-introduction.md

 I would like to thank [@hsyl20](https://github.com/hsyl20), [@iquerejeta](https://github.com/iquerejeta), [@govanify](https://github.com/govanify), and [@doyougnu](https://github.com/doyougnu) for their reviews and for their helpful suggestions.

-Thanks for reading, feel free to experiment with this Proof of Concept and to provide feedback on GitHub!
+Thanks for reading, feel free to experiment with this proof of concept and to provide feedback on GitHub!